clayford/githelp/README.md

 ## How can I undo changes to unstaged files?

 Suppose you have made changes to a file, then decide you want to undo them.
 Your text editor may be able to do this, but a more reliable way is to let Git do the work.
-The command:

-`git checkout -- filename`

-will discard the changes that have not yet been staged.
-(The double dash `--` must be there to separate the git checkout command from the names of the file or files you want to recover.)

-Use this command carefully: once you discard changes in this way, they are gone forever.
+`git restore [filename]`

 ## How can I unstage a file that I have staged?

-`git checkout -- filename` will undo changes that have not yet been staged.
-If you want to undo changes that have been staged, you can use `git reset HEAD filename`.
-This does not restore the file to the state it was in before you started making changes.
-Instead, it resets the file to the state you last staged.
-If you want to go all the way back to where you were before you started making changes, you must `git checkout -- filename` as well.
+`git restore --staged [filename]`

 ## How do I restore an old version of a file?